mokabiru/databricks-azuresql-samples/README.md

 2. **Azure SQL Managed Instance Business Critical 4vCores** (General Purpose can also be used).
 Business Critical is used for demonstration as it comes with a built-in Read Only replica that can be used for data reads / reporting.
 3. **Azure Key Vault (Standard)** – to save secrets such as SQL Managed Instance login password

 The solution is divided into two parts in two Azure Databricks notebooks.
+Click on the links below to dive deeper into each part of the solution.
+Part 1 walkthrough:
 Notebook 1 ([Covid19-DatabricksML-SQLMI](https://github.com/mokabiru/databrickssqlmi/blob/master/DatabricksNotebooks/Covid19-DatabricksML-SQLMI.dbc)) emphasizes on the machine learning model training and prediction that executes Steps 1-3 in the data flow described above.

+Part 2 walkthrough:
 Notebook 2 ([COVID19-Load-SQLManagedInstance](https://github.com/mokabiru/databrickssqlmi/blob/master/DatabricksNotebooks/COVID19-Load-SQLManagedInstance.dbc)) emphasizes on reading and writing data to Azure SQL Managed Instance using the Spark AzureSQL Connector that executes steps 4-6 in the data flow above.